Notification of Changes

 Lifetime Limit (all loans): $257,500

-- Includes undergraduate, graduate, and parent loans where the individual is the one who borrowed.
+• Includes undergraduate, graduate, Grad PLUS Loans, and Parent PLUS loans where the individual is the one who borrowed.

-- Legacy: If a borrower has a Federal Direct loan disbursed prior to July 1, 2026, they can continue to receive loan disbursements for up to 3 years as long as they maintain concurrent enrollment.
+• Legacy: If a borrower has a Federal Direct or Grad PLUS loan disbursed prior to July 1, 2026, they can continue to receive loan disbursements for up to 3 years, or the student's expected time to credential, as long as they maintain concurrent enrollment.
 If they withdraw from a semester or don’t attend a semester, they are no longer a legacy student.

 Graduate Loan Limit: